EarningsCall/earningscall-python/README.md

 To gain access 5,000+ companies please [signup here](https://earningscall.biz/api-pricing) to get your API key.

-Once you have access to your API key.
+Once you have access to your API key, you can set the API Key like this:

 ```python